lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   if the field size is not known, the Field Length in the rule is set as variable and the size is sent with the Compression Residue.

-* In CoAP headers, a field can appear several times.
+* A field can appear several time in the CoAP headers.
 This is typical for elements of a URI (path or queries).
   The SCHC specification {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, and uses the Field Position (FP)